 Place the six eggs in their shell in a bowl covered with hot tap water.
 Let the water cool and repeat.
 The idea is to warm the eggs.

 Separate 2 of the eggs and store the egg yolks for another use.
 Place the 2 egg whites in a liquid measuring cup.
+See The Finer Cookie’s article on how to separate eggs.

 Add the remaining 4 whole eggs into the same measuring cup.
 Cover in plastic (to avoid evaporation) and set aside.